selindemirtuerk/BachelorThesis-PAB1_Task_with_biotrainer/README.md

 ```

 Where:
-- <dataset_path> is the path to the dataset directory you want to use.
+- <dataset_path> is the path to the dataset file you want to use.
 - <num_sequences> is the number of sequences to generate (must be an integer).
 - <output_dir> is the name of the directory where you want the output to be saved.